dcrankshaw/clipper/model_composition/text-driver-1/containerized/README.md

 * **Frontend**: A piece of Clipper's infrastructure that communicates with **clients** and or **replicas**.
 (For more information, see the [Clipper design doc](https://docs.google.com/document/d/1Ghc-CAKXzzRshSa6FlonFa5ttmtHRAqFwMg7vhuJakw/edit)).

-This driver makes use of 2 heavyweight models: An LSTM model for text sentiment analysis (implemented in Theano) and a Tensorflow model for text autocompletion.
+This driver makes use of 3 heavyweight models: An LSTM model for text sentiment analysis (implemented in Theano), a Tensorflow model for text autocompletion, and an NMT sequence model (implemented in Tensorflow).
 The driver file, [driver.py](driver.py), will help you benchmark each of this models with Clipper in isolation (one model at a time).
 The remaining sections of this README will get you started with the benchmarking process.

 ## Activate your Clipper Anaconda environment
 Before proceeding, make sure to activate your Anaconda environment if it is not already activated.
 This can be done by running: